tarulkhantwal/LinkedIn-Connections-Increase/README.md

-Here’s a polished version for a GitHub README:

----

 # LinkedIn Connection Bot

 This repository contains a Python-based bot to automate increasing your LinkedIn connections.
 The bot leverages Selenium for browser automation, providing a fully automated experience.